Billy May: Swing era and big bands

+May's sense of musical humor—which later became one of the hallmarks of his sound—began to take shape with the Charlie Barnet Orchestra, as evident in his arrangements of novelty numbers like "Six Lessons From Madame La Zonga".
+May's earliest recorded musical parody—a comedic skill he would later master with comedian Stan Freberg—was "The Wrong Idea", an original song by May and Barnet, with syrupy vocal and comically bad trumpet soloing by May (whom Barnet introduces as "Slappy Habits").
+Barnet called "The Wrong Idea" a "flagrant burlesque" of the best-selling "sweet" bands of the day led by Kay Kyser and Sammy Kaye, whose motto "Swing and Sway with Sammy Kaye" becomes "Swing and Sweat with Charlie Barnet" when May sings it.

+May and Barnet remained close throughout their lives, and May arranged another 36 titles for the Barnet Orchestra between 1954 and 1970.

+The original manuscript scores, and some of the original band parts, for about 80 of May's arrangements for Barnet are now housed at the Music Division of the Library of Congress in Washington, D.C., where they are open to the public for research.
+Many others were destroyed in the 1939 fire at the Palomar Ballroom in Los Angeles.

 Bandleader Glenn Miller hired May away from Barnet in 1940.
 "May points out that he was not responsible for any of the [Glenn Miller] band's signature hits, but he did write the beautiful left-field introduction to [Bill] Finegan's [arrangement of] 'Serenade In Blue'".

 Miller and May had a wary relationship.
 According to Will Friedwald, by 1942 May was ready to resign from the Miller band.
 Miller refused to record half of May's arrangements, and May objected to Miller's regimented style.
 But since Miller was joining the military, he convinced May to stay on until the band broke up.
-May finally said around 1995, after a life of heavy drinking and rehabilitation for alcoholism, that working with Miller "helped me immensely.
+May said around 1995 (after a life of heavy drinking and rehabilitation for alcoholism) that working with Miller "helped me immensely.
 I learned a lot from Glenn.
 He was a good musician and an excellent arranger."

 Later career

-When the Big Bands ended in the late 1940s, May relocated to Los Angeles, where he became a much-coveted arranger and studio orchestra leader, working for top recording stars of the day including Frank Sinatra, Rosemary Clooney, Anita O'Day and Bing Crosby.
+When the era of the Big Bands ended in the late 1940s, May relocated to Los Angeles, where he became a much-coveted arranger and studio orchestra leader, working for top recording stars of the day including Frank Sinatra, Rosemary Clooney, Anita O'Day and Bing Crosby.